nseilaz/nitro-enclave-demo/README.md

 You will need to open up additional SSH terminals for the rest of the exercise

-To get a console debug view of the enclave you need to run these commands nitro-cli describe-enclaves
+To get a console debug view of the enclave you need to run these commands

+nitro-cli describe-enclaves

 Then note you enclaveID

-nitro-cli console --enclave-id  PASTE_ENCLAVE_ID here you noted in the previous output.
+nitro-cli console --enclave-id  PASTE_ENCLAVE_ID noted in the previous output.